If you don’t find the answer you are looking for in the FAQs, you can contact us in a few different ways:

 Email (immigrant visa inquiries only): Public Inquiry Form

-(603) 334-0700.
-Please be advised that the NVC has temporarily changed the hours of operation for our call center.
-Customer Service Representatives are available from 9:00 AM to 9:00 PM Monday through Friday, excluding federal holidays.
-Due to high call volumes, wait times can be in excess of 30 minutes.
-Many of your questions can be answered in the FAQS section of this web site, and updates to your case can be found by logging into the Consular Electronic Application Center (CEAC).
+Customer Service Representatives are available from 7:00 AM to 12:00 midnight Monday through Friday, excluding federal holidays.
+Due to high call volumes, wait times may exceed 30 minutes.
+Many of your questions can be answered in the FAQ’s section of this website.
+You can see the current status of your case or make updates by logging into the Consular Electronic Application Center at https://ceac.state.gov.

-(603) 334-0888.
-Please be advised that the NVC has temporarily changed the hours of operation for our call center.
-Customer Service Representatives are available from 9:00 AM to 9:00 PM Monday through Friday, excluding federal holidays.
-Due to high call volumes, wait times can be in excess of 30 minutes.
+Customer Service Representatives are available from 7:00 AM to 12:00 midnight Monday through Friday, excluding federal holidays.
+Due to high call volumes, wait times may exceed 30 minutes.

 Submitting Forms or Documents to the NVC: If you need to submit a form or document to us, please visit our Submit Documents to the NVC page.